 - Confirm the snapshot in the source system, which clears the internal states of the SAP HANA source system and enters an external backup ID in the backup catalog.

-This white paper on SAP HANA system copy covers in detail for a Scale-up SAP HANA system, where you have an environment like below with source and target SAP HANA scale up systems.
+This white paper on HANA system copy covers in detail for a Scale-up SAP HANA system, where you have an environment like below with source and target SAP HANA scale up systems.

 And also, this white paper on SAP HANA system copy covers in detail for a Scale-out SAP HANA system, where you have an environment like below with source and target SAP HANA scale-out systems.
 The source and target should have the same number of nodes otherwise snapshots cannot be used.